The Good, the Bad, and the Ugly

 As it turned out, congratulations were definitely in order, since I thrived in ministry for 25 years in the same congregation!
 At the same time, I can well understand my friend’s concern as I’m all too aware of the employment-related difficulties that many experience in the church and other Christian organizations.

 Like the office worker employed by a Christian institution who didn’t even realize that her job was ending and her replacement already hired—until it was announced at the annual staff Christmas party.
 Or the pastor who was literally in the pulpit one Sunday and gone the next, who either abruptly resigned or was forced out, depending on who you talked to.
-Or my own professor husband who was abruptly told before Christmas that his employment at our denominational Bible college was being terminated for financial reasons, expected to teach until the end of the spring semester, with a new and younger professor already hired for fall—all this through no fault of his own and after 26 years of teaching and scholarly achievement.
+Or my own professor husband who was abruptly told before Christmas that his employment at our denominational Bible college was being terminated for financial reasons, pressured to sign a non-disclosure statement and say only that he was “retiring early” (which he refused to sign or to say), expected to teach until the end of the spring semester, with a new and younger professor already hired for fall—all this through no fault of his own and after 26 years of teaching and scholarly achievement.

 Is it just happenstance that I’m becoming more aware of such stories?
 Or is employment-related pain as wide-spread in the church as it seems?
 Not just when it comes to terminations, but around hiring, handling grievances, doing staff reviews, and other employment situations.